Consistency Guarantees for Greedy Permutation-Based Causal Inference Algorithms: Proofs for Results on the Pointwise Consistency of the Greedy sparsest permutation algorithms

 and

 It suffices to prove

 and

 Eq.~\ref{eq:score1} is easily seen to be true using \cite[Theorem 2]{C95} as $\G_\pi$ and $\G_\tau$ are equivalent.
 For Eq.~\ref{eq:score2}, by Theorem~\ref{thm: meek's conjecture}, since $\G_\tau \leq \G_\pi$ there exists a Chickering sequence from $\G_\tau$ to $\G_\pi$ with at least one edge addition and several covered arrow reversals.
-For the covered arrow reversals, BIC remains the same since the involved DAGs are equivalent.
+For the covered arrow reversals, the Bayesian information criterion remains the same since the involved DAGs are equivalent.
 For the edge additions, the score necessarily decreases in the limit of large $n$ due to the increase in the number of parameters.
-This follows from the consistency of the BIC and the fact that DAGs before and after edge additions are both I-MAPs of $\mathbb{P}$.
-In this case, the path taken in the triangle SP algorithm using the BIC score is the same as in the original triangle SP algorithm.
-Since the triangle SP algorithm is consistent, it follows that the triangle SP algorithm with the BIC score is also consistent.
+This follows from the consistency of the Bayesian information criterion and the fact that DAGs before and after edge additions are both independence maps of $\mathbb{P}$.
+In this case, the path taken in the triangle sparsest permutation algorithm using the Bayesian information criterion is the same as in the original triangle sparsest permutation algorithm.
+Since the triangle sparsest permutation algorithm is consistent, it follows that the triangle sparsest permutation algorithm with the Bayesian information criterion is also consistent. $\square$